weaveworks/weave/site/building.md

 You only need to build Weave Net if you want to work on the Weave Net codebase (or you just enjoy building software).

-Apart from the `weave` shell script, weave is delivered as a set of container images.
+Apart from the `weave` shell script, Weave Net is delivered as a set of container images.
 There is no distribution-specific packaging, so in principle it shouldn't matter which Linux distribution you build under.
 But naturally, Docker is a prerequisite (version 1.6.0 or